dana-at-cp/backdoor-apk/README.md

 root@kali:~/Android/evol-lab/BaiduBrowserRat#
 ```

 The recompiled APK will be found in the 'original/dist' directory.
-Install the APK on an Android device and handle the meterpreter connection at the specified IP and port.
+Install the APK on a compatible Android device, run it, and handle the meterpreter connection at the specified IP and port.